-3. Click on an Alternative field to enter or edit text, then add your answers.
+3. Click on an Alternative field to enter or edit your answers.

-3. If you need to add another option (answer to the question), click the Add answer button.
-You can delete unnecessary options by clicking the X buttons and reorder your options by clicking on the up and down symbol.
+3. If you need to add another alternative (answer to the question), click the Add answer button.
+You can delete unnecessary options by clicking the X button, and reorder your options by clicking on the up and down symbol.

 4. The tool will automatically generate two questions.
 Add more questions by scrolling down and clicking Add Question.